 From independent travellers to honeymooners, archaeology aficionados to friends of nature, every visitor to Cyprus finds the island offers layer upon layer of discovery.
 Food lovers delight in farm-fresh halloumi cheese and delectable meze, the local specialty appetizers that mix Western ingredients with Eastern zest.
 Travellers on business appreciate the fine conference facilities and warm, professional service at more than 64 hotels and resorts, and like incentive groups value the proximity of the beach.
 And that golden Old World sunshine - there are generally 300-plus sunny days per year - is something few can resist.
 Add it all up and you have an ideally-situated island that truly has no equal.
 A place that measures up to its mystique: Cyprus.

-If you are considering a visit to Cyprus, or even if you are just looking for more detailed information as to what Cyprus has to offer as a tourist destination, we do recommend that you have a look at the excellent website of the Cyprus Tourism Organisation.
+If you are considering a visit to Cyprus, or even if you are just looking for more detailed information as to what Cyprus has to offer as a tourist destination, we do recommend that you have a look at the excellent website of the Deputy Ministry of Tourism.

-The Cyprus Toursim Organisation maintains an office in Saint Petersburg (as of January 2006).
+The Deputy Ministry of Tourism maintains an office in Saint Petersburg (as of January 2006).
 Contact details are given below:

 Mrs. Maria Mikhailova